 Faculty members are required to:

-- Adhere to a responsible pattern of conduct and demeanour expected of them by the
+- Adhere to a responsible pattern of conduct and demeanor expected of them by the Institution/Students.

 - Seek to make professional growth continuous through study and

 - Express free and frank opinion by participation at professional meetings, seminars, conferences towards the contribution of knowledge.